Viral Pneumonia Clinical Presentation

 Other solid organ transplantations are associated with low rates of CMV pneumonia: liver, 9.2%; heart, 0.8-6.6%; and kidney less than 1%.

-For BMT recipients, risk factors are pretreatment seropositivity, total-body irradiation, certain immunosuppressive treatment, severe acute or chronic graft-versus-host disease, underlying disease (acute lymphoblastic leukemia [ALL] or chronic lymphocytic leukemia [CLL]).
+For BMT recipients, risk factors include pretreatment seropositivity, total-body irradiation, certain immunosuppressive treatment, severe acute or chronic graft-versus-host disease, underlying disease (acute lymphoblastic leukemia [ALL] or chronic lymphocytic leukemia [CLL]).
 Patients with primary CMV infection and allogeneic HSCT are at increased risk for severe disease.

 In HIV patients, the pathogenic significance of CMV is considered low, even in the condition of common identification of viruses in bronchoalveolar lavage (BAL) and biopsy specimens.
 CMV pneumonia is found in HIV patients with a CD4 count of less than 200 cells/µL.
 CMV is thought to be a co-pathogen to Pneumocystis jiroveci and a cause of alveolar hemorrhage in HIV patients (due to thrombotic microangiopathy).